Investing

 Investors also like DSCR loans because they're faster to document.
 No two years of tax returns, no explanation of write-offs, no employer verification.
 The property qualifies the deal, and if the numbers work, the loan moves forward.

-If you're exploring investment financing in Florida, it's also worth understanding how an LLC can be used to hold a conventional mortgage - DSCR and LLC structures often go hand in hand for investors building a portfolio.
+If you're exploring investment financing in Florida, it's also worth understanding how an LLC can be used to hold a conventional mortgage.
+DSCR and LLC structures often go together for investors building a portfolio.

 What DSCR Loans Are Not Good For

 DSCR loans are investment property tools.
 You can't use them for a primary residence.
 They also typically come with slightly higher rates than conventional investment loans and require at least 20% down, sometimes 25% depending on the property type.
-Short-term rental income (Airbnb, VRBO) is treated differently by different lenders - some will use a percentage of projected STR income, others require a longer track record before accepting it.
+Short-term rental income (Airbnb, VRBO) is treated differently by different lenders.
+Some will use a percentage of projected short-term rental income; others require a longer track record before accepting it.

 How to Get Started